-The Moon's Gravitational pull varies across the Earth
+The strength of the Moon's gravitational pull varies across the Earth.

-Water flows to peaks of the tidal force
+Water flows towards the peaks of the tidal force.

 The tidal force is not strong enough to change the solid rock in the Earth.
 But the tidal force is strong enough to move liquid water.
 The water in the Earth's oceans flows to form a bulge where the tidal force is strongest.
 The result is two bulges on opposite sides of the Earth.
 We get two tides each day because the Earth is always spinning.
 We get one high tide when our part of the Earth turns through the bulge nearest the Moon.
 And we get another high tide when our part of the Earth turns through the bulge furthest from the Moon.